 The difference between a well constructed QDRO and a generic order can be hundreds or even thousands of dollars.
 Few family lawyers have actual experience working with the retirement plans to make sure the order is drafted advantageously.
 A poorly drafted order may not meet the plan’s rules.
 Therefore the plan cannot divide the assets and pay them to the non-employee spouse (known as the “alternate payee”).
 This can cause delay in dividing the assets.
 If the plan cannot determine that the order meets the plan rules then the order is worthless.
 The plan cannot lawfully divide assets to the alternate payee until an order meets the plan rules.

-Steps to divide a 401k or pension with a QDRO in a Dallas or Fort Worth divorce
+Steps to divide a 401k or pension with a QDRO in a Texas divorce

 - Family court signs a divorce decree that includes the division of retirement plan assets.